 Do I Really Need to Brush My Dog’s Teeth?

 Dog tooth brushing may seem a little intimidating.
 There must be easier alternatives, right?
-There are many hands-off dog dental care products that can help, but none can compete with a dog toothbrush and some pet-safe toothpaste.
+There are many hands-off dog dental care products that can help, but none are as effective as using a dog toothbrush with pet-safe toothpaste.

 Brushing dog teeth removes more bacteria than any other home dog dental procedure.
-You could use every dental product under the sun, but if you don't brush your dog's teeth, you are putting them at risk for more serious dental issues as they age.
+You could use every hands off dental product under the sun, but skipping brushing increases the risk of dental disease over time.

-Since professional dental cleaning isn't always the most affordable option for dogs, it's important to learn how to care for your dog's teeth at home to keep them healthy.
+If you want to keep your dog's teeth healthy long term and minimize unexpected vet bills, it's important to learn how to care for your dog's teeth at home.
 This will help to maintain your dog's dental health in between vet visits.

 Does your dog hate getting his teeth brushed?
-You're not alone.
 Your dog's dental care is important, but it can be intimidating to brush their teeth if you don't know how.

 Let's take a look at how to brush dog teeth in 10 simple steps: